-- 2. The legislative act that establishes an agency's authority in a particular area - 3.
-As a matter of constitutional law, the delegation doctrine declares that an agency can only exercise that power delegated to it by a constitutional authority.
+2. The legislative act that establishes an agency's authority in a particular area of the economy.

+3. As a matter of constitutional law, the delegation doctrine declares that an agency can only exercise that power delegated to it by a constitutional authority.